sichkar-valentyn/Reinforcement_Learning_in_Python/README.md

 # Reinforcement Learning in Python
-Implementing Reinforcement Learning Algorithms for global path planning in tasks of mobile robot navigation
+Implementing Reinforcement Learning (RL) Algorithms for global path planning in tasks of mobile robot navigation

 ### Reference to:
 [1] Valentyn N Sichkar.
 Reinforcement Learning Algorithms for global path planning // GitHub platform [Electronic resource].
 URL: https://github.com/sichkar-valentyn/Reinforcement_Learning_in_Python (date of access: XX.XX.XXXX)

 ## Description
 RL Algorithms implemented in Python for the task of global path planning for mobile robot.
+Such system is said to have feedback.
+The agent acts on the environment, and the environment acts on the agent.
+At each step the agent:
+* Executes action.
+* Receives observation (new state).
+* Receives reward.

+The environment:
+* Receives action.
+* Emits observation (new state).
+* Emits reward.

+Goal is to learn how to take actions in order to maximize the reward.
+The objective function is as following:

+Q[s, a] = Q[s, a] + λ * (r + γ * max (Q[s_, a_]) – Q[s, a]),

+where,
+<br/>s – current position of the agent,
+<br/>a – current action,
+<br/>λ – learning rate,
+<br/>r – reward that is got in the current position,
+<br/>γ – gamma (reward decay, discount factor),
+<br/>s_ - next chosen position according to the next chosen action,
+<br/>a_ - next chosen action.

+The major component of the RL method is the table of weights - Q-table of the system state.
+Matrix Q is a set of all possible states of the system and the system response weights to different actions.
+During trying to go through the given environment, mobile robot learns how to avoid obstacles and find the path to the destination point.
+As a result, the Q-table is built.
+Looking at the values of the table it is possible to see the decision for the next action made by agent (mobile robot).

-<br/>Experimental results with different Environments.
+<br/>Experimental results with different Environments sre shown and described below.
 <br/>Code is supported with a lot of comments.
 It will guide you step by step through entire idea of implementation.
 <br/>
 <br/>Each example consists of three files: